-If you are viewing this page on a mobile, you may have to click on "Full Site" at the top of the page to see the full timetable.
+If you are viewing this page on a mobile phone, to see the full timetable below, you may have to click on "Full Site" at the top of the page.

 KTM commuter services consist of three carriages per train on all weekday services.

 At busy weekends (Saturdays and Sundays), three extra carriages are added to the following trains: